 However, if you do not take the course at UNH you will only receive the credit and not the grade.
 Prior to registering for any course outside the university, please consult your academic advisor and fill out a Transfer Course Authorization Form, gaining approval that the course will be accepted for credit upon completion.
 In order to earn credit from any outside institution you must earn a “C” (not C-) or higher.

 The decision on whether to take summer course here or somewhere else will depend on cum GPA and earned credit hours.
 Students should take the course at UNH if they need the course to improve their GPA.
 Students who have at least a 2.0 (or required GPA) may choose to take the course elsewhere and transfer the credit back only.

-We believe it is important to connect with an academic coach and counselor the first 10 days of a new semester.
-For this reason, it is required to meet with a coach or counselor in the First-Year Success Center or the Academic Success Center or you will be dropped from all registered courses.
+We believe it is important to connect with a Success Advisor the first 10 days of a new semester.
+For this reason, it is required to meet with a Success Advisor in the Center for Student Success or you will be dropped from all registered courses.